-The Port Stephens LEP 2013, controls development at a local level and sets out how land is to be used.
+The Port Stephens Local Environmental Plan (PSLEP) 2013 controls development at a local level and sets out how land is to be used.
 This is achieved through allocating 'zones' to different parcels of land, such as rural, residential, public recreational, environmental conservation and business zones.
 Each zone has a number of objectives, which indicate the principle purpose of the land and also specifies which developments are permitted with consent, permitted without consent, or prohibited.
-All land is subject to the controls of the LEP.
+All land is subject to the controls of the PSLEP.

-It should be noted that whilst an LEP is a very important instrument, a SEPP can override the LEPs provisions.
+It should be noted that whilst a LEP is an important instrument, a SEPP can override a LEP's provisions.
 This is because SEPPs deal with issues of state significance over local planning issues.